 Versus Mode - The standard Smash Bros. mode.
 This is where the majority of friendly and competitive matches take place.
 The player can determine which items are dropped, which stages appear, how many lives each player has, or the length of the match.

-Special Melee - Play matches under various conditions, such as slow-motion, and giant characters.
+Special Melee - Players play matches under various conditions, such as slow-motion, and giant characters.

-Tournament Mode - Set up a standard tournament with various conditions, with up to 64 players participating.
-You can set the final match to be a two or four player match.
+Tournament Mode - Players set up their own tournament with various conditions, with up to 64 players participating.
+They can also set the final match to be a two or four player match.

 Melee sports a total of 25 playable characters.
 The initial roster is composed by 14 characters, the remaining 11 are unlockable by multiple means.
 Characters found within the Melee Roster are composed of recurring characters (i.e. Mario and Luigi) and new found classics (i.e. Ice Climbers) from different popular Nintendo series.
 The methods for unlocking characters is quite varied, such as completing Classic mode a given amount of times, or reaching a certain number of Vs. matches.
 Some of the characters have very specific and unique methods for being unlocked.
 Whatever the method, before being unlocked and playable, each new character has to be defeated in a standard match.
 If the player fails to defeat the new character, he/she will simply be prompted to battle the next time the unlock conditions are fulfilled.